 top of page

-Driving on the Moon – A 2-week Namibia Road Trip Itinerary (without an SUV!)
+A 2-week Namibia Road Trip Cost & Itinerary (without an SUV!)

-Our 2 week Namibia road trip itinerary came to be by first hitch-hiking from Botswana – as part of a wider RTW trip that we keep on extending.
-We picked up our car and some supplies in Windhoek, Namibia's cute-if-a-little-dull capital, and hit the gravel road.
+We entered Namibia by first hitch-hiking from Botswana, and we picked up our car and some supplies in Windhoek, Namibia's cute-if-a-little-dull capital, before hitting the gravel road.

 CONTENTS